isomerpages/govtech-corp/media/technews/_posts/2020-12-28-post-GovTech Spotlight: Alyssa Marie Loo — Intern, Product Manager and PSC Scholar.md

 contribute to the foundation for responsible AI usage in our public sector.</p>
 <h3>What are some misconceptions of GovTech you had initially?</h3>
 <p>I thought that everyone had to be a hardcore programmer to work anywhere
-in tech, and I thought that to work in Govtech, you had to be some real programming prodigy who could do sorcery with computers.</p>
+in tech, and I thought that to work in GovTech, you had to be some real programming prodigy who could do sorcery with computers.</p>
 <p>It’s really not true!
 I learned that there are many roles in tech which
 don’t need you to specialise in the nuts and bolts of programming, (though